JaMo42/fmt/README.md

 `pandoc` to use `make doc`, compiling the README to a PDF.

-When using the static library, you'll also need to link `-lm`.
+When using the static library, you also need to link `-lm`.

 ## Acknowledgments